Léonce Perret: Beginning of talking pictures

 Convinced that there was a future in talking films, Perret directed an adaptation of Huguette Garnier's famous novel entitled Quand nous étions deux in 1929.
 However, his first talking film met with only mild success compared to the other competing films of that period.
 In general, the Franco-Film company was having difficulty adapting to talking films.
-After he finished Quand nous étions deux, Léonce Perret decided to leave the Franco-Film.
+After he finished Quand nous étions deux, Perret decided to leave the Franco-Film.
 He didn't quit the film industry, however; his next project was a collaboration with Adolphe Osso, the founder of the production company Osso.
 Together they shot Perret's first live sound film Arthur.
 He followed that up in 1931 with a film adaptation of a play by Pierre Wolff and Henri Duvernois called Après l'amour starring Gaby Morlay, a film that was particularly successful in Belgium.
 Perret's next project was Grains de beauté in 1932, followed by Enlevez-moi, a film that showcased the young actress Arletty as well as the veteran actor Roger Tréville.

 The next year Perret collaborated with the queen of stage and film Gaby Morlay and his former colleague André Luguet to shoot his new film Il était une fois with the company Pathé-Nathan.
 Based on a play by Francis de Croisset, the movie won the best French film of the year award from the weekly cinema review Pour Vous.
 Next Perret adapted Alphonse Daudet's novel Sapho in 1933.
 As he had already acted in a stage adaptation of the novel when he was doing theatre, he knew the subject well.
 In 1934, while working with the Comédie-Française, Perret tried an experimental type of play-documentary from Molière's body of work.
 Although the experiment was met with limited success, it proved to be an inspiration for other artists such as Sacha Guitry who later created similar types of experimental films.

-While working on a new bilingual (French-English) talking version of Koenigsmark, Léonce Perret fell ill and had to be hospitalized at the Saint Jean de Dieu clinic in Paris.
+While working on a new bilingual (French-English) talking version of Koenigsmark, Perret fell ill and had to be hospitalized at the Saint Jean de Dieu clinic in Paris.
 He died on 12 August 1935 and was buried in Niort.

-However, Léonce Perret is surprisingly unfamiliar to the generations of movie buffs that followed him.
+However, Perret is surprisingly unfamiliar to the generations of movie buffs that followed him.
 Cinema historians give him little consideration in their published research.
-For example, the study of Léonce Perret did not exist until 2003, but it was not definitive.
+For example, the study of Perret did not exist until 2003, but it was not definitive.
 Entitled Léonce Perret, the biography was published by the French Association for Historical Film Studies in collaboration with the Bologne Film Library under the direction of Bernard Bastide and Jean A. Gili.
 In 2006, Daniel Taillé published a more thorough work giving homage to such a pioneering artist.
 This was entitled Léonce Perret, cinématographiste.